[[!meta copyright="Copyright © 2003, 2006, 2007, 2008, 2011 Free Software

 > donate money for GNU Hurd development?

-If you're feeling like this, here is the answer; here you can donate money for
+If you're dwelling on such thoughts, here is the answer; here you can donate

 As its principal idea, [FOSS Factory](http://www.fossfactory.org/), means to